Hawaiideveloper/k8-provisions/README.md

 Originally wrote for Ubuntu 16.04 LTS:
 The kubernetes-xenial repository is designed for Ubuntu 16.04 LTS, which is also known by the codename Xenial Xerus.

+This repo is designed to work for multiple Ubuntu versions, despite its name (xenial).
+It is valid for:
+Ubuntu 16.04 (Xenial)
+Ubuntu 18.04 (Bionic)
+Ubuntu 20.04 (Focal)
+Ubuntu 22.04 (Jammy)
+The key is that the kubernetes-xenial repository supports multiple Ubuntu LTS versions.

 If you want to do this and not spend hours manually repeating yourself come to that branch